digideskio/support-tools/timeseries/quickstart.md

 the view using the browser refresh button, or you can enable live mode as described above to periodically refresh the view.

-### Overview subsampling

-The mongod ftdc facility can store several days worth of data at 1-second resolution.
-This amount of data could be very slow to process, and would contain detail that could not be seen anyway when viewing the entire timeline.
-For faster processing of large amounts of data, the tool does subsampling: it shows roughly every nth sample.

-For the vast majority of statistics which are stored in the form of cumulative counters, this effectively averages those statistics over the subsample intervals.
-For example, if cumulative operations is sub-sampled once per minute, the rate that is computed and displayed will be the average rate over each minute.
-As you zoom in you will see detail at a finer and finer time resolution, until you reach a zoom level where all samples at 1-second intervals are being displayed.
-At that point you will be seeing rates averaged over 1-second intervals.